surajssd/notes/editor/intellij/shortcuts.md

 - In code you can write TODOs and FIXME and then IDE can identify them and you can write code later on in there.

+## Other receipes

+#### Compare branches

+- Press `Ctrl + Shift + A` to open the action window, search for `branches`, open branches window.
+Also can be done [as](https://www.jetbrains.com/help/pycharm/2016.1/accessing-git-branches-popup-menu.html).
+- Once branch pop-window is open, select with what branch you wanna compare current checked out branch.
+- It will open up a window with all changes, select a file you wanna compare.
+- Above steps are also given [here](https://www.jetbrains.com/help/pycharm/2016.1/merging-deleting-and-comparing-branches.html).

 ## Ref: